CS107-off-piste/cs107-FinalProject/README.md

 ```
 $ ./config.sh --3pl #build 3rd party testing libraries
-$ ./config.sh --library #build Off Piste library
+$ ./config.sh --library #build OffPiste library and run tests
 ```

 ### Running Tests

-Tests can be run locally using the following commands.
+Tests can be run locally using the following command which will build the 3rd party libraries, the OffPiste library and run the tests.

 ```
 $ ./config.sh